sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-262/assignment-6.md

 In this assignment, you will deploy a responsive SvelteKit website application that:
 1. has three routes (pages) with a component;
 2. uses a single root layout with `<Header>`, `<Footer>` and `<Nav>` components;
-3. passes props to components.
+3. hosts images locally in `/static/images`.

 The website can be based on a topic of your choice.